situmtech/react-native/README.md

 Get notified about exiting geofences.
 Take into account the considerations described at [onEnterGeofences](#--onEnterGeofences).

+## Versioning

+Please refer to [CHANGELOG.md](./CHANGELOG.md) for a list of notable changes for each version of the plugin.

+You can also see the [tags on this repository](https://github.com/situmtech/situm-react-native-wayfinding/tags).

+---

+## Submitting contributions

+You will need to sign a Contributor License Agreement (CLA) before making a submission.
+[Learn more here](https://situm.com/contributions/).

+---

 ## License

-Situm-React-Native-Plugin is licensed under [MIT License](https://opensource.org/licenses/MIT)
+This project is licensed under the MIT - see the [LICENSE](./LICENSE) file for further details.

+---

 ## More information

-More info is available at our [Developers Page](http://developers.situm.com/pages/mobile/react-native/).
+More info is available at our [Developers Page](https://situm.com/docs/01-introduction/).

+---

 ## Support information

-For any question or bug report, please send an email to [support@situm.com](mailto:support@situm.com)
+For any question or bug report, please send an email to [support@situm.es](mailto:support@situm.es)